 Lost an old pension scheme?

-The Pension Tracing Service has a database of over 320,000 schemes.
-This service was launched to help you find those small pension funds that you have lost track of.
+The UK government has set up a pension tracing service to help people that have lost track of their pensions.
+The Pension Tracing Service was launched to help you find those small pension funds that you have lost track of.

 With just a few details you could instantly find out the contact details of previous employers scheme.
 You will need the name of an employer or a pension provider to use the service.
 The service won’t tell you whether you have a pension, or what its value is though.
 You will need to contact the pension company directly for that.